abbbaf/Compile-time-hash-functions/README.md

 ## Classes
-In all classes the type T should be either const char * or a primitive type. std:string can be used at runtime only.
+In all classes the type T should be either const char * or a primitive type. std:string can be used at runtime only (for c++ versions below 20).
 For any other type it will just hash the value of the pointer.

 ### C++11/14